matuteiglesias/journal/content/Dev/2025-03-04_Implemented_Entity_Resolution_with_Dedupe.io_in_Ju.md

 ## 📅 2025-03-04 — Session: Implemented Entity Resolution with Dedupe.io in Jupyter

 **🕒 22:05–22:40**
-**🏷️ Labels**: entity resolution, dedupe, Python, Jupyter, data cleaning
+**🏷️ Labels**: Entity Resolution, Dedupe, Python, Jupyter, Data Cleaning
 **📂 Project**: Dev
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The goal of this session was to implement a robust entity resolution process using the Dedupe.io library within Jupyter Notebooks, addressing common issues and optimizing the deduplication [[workflow]].
+The goal of this session was to implement a robust entity resolution process using the Dedupe.io library within Jupyter Notebooks, addressing common issues and optimizing the deduplication workflow.

 ### Key Activities
 - Reviewed robust entity resolution techniques focusing on clustering records using probabilistic and deterministic matching.